hossain-sanowar/Sales_Insights_SQL_Tableau/README.md

-# Sales_Insights_SQL_Tableau
+# Sales_Insights_SQL_Tableau:

-1. Sales Insights Data Analysis Project
+## 1. Sales Insights database:

-SQL database dump is in db_dump.sql
+      SQL database dump: db_dump.sql

-2. Data Analysis Using SQL:
+## 2. Data Analysis Using SQL:
       Show all customer records
       SELECT * FROM customers;

-3. Show total number of customers:
+## 3. Show total number of customers:
       SELECT count(*) FROM customers;

-4. Show transactions for Chennai market (market code for chennai is Mark001):
+## 4. Show transactions for Chennai market (market code for chennai is Mark001):
       SELECT * FROM transactions where market_code='Mark001';

-5. Show distrinct product codes that were sold in chennai:
+## 5. Show distrinct product codes that were sold in chennai:
       SELECT distinct product_code FROM transactions where market_code='Mark001';

-6. Show transactions where currency is US dollars:
+## 6. Show transactions where currency is US dollars:
       SELECT * from transactions where currency="USD"

-7. Show transactions in 2020 join by date table:
+## 7. Show transactions in 2020 join by date table:
       SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;

-8. Show total revenue in year 2020:
+## 8. Show total revenue in year 2020:

-SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR\r" or transactions.currency="USD\r";
+      SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and
+      transactions.currency="INR\r" or transactions.currency="USD\r";

-9. Show total revenue in year 2020, January Month,
+## 9. Show total revenue in year 2020, January Month,
       SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and and date.month_name="January" and (transactions.currency="INR\r" or transactions.currency="USD\r");

-10. Show total revenue in year 2020 in Chennai
+## 10. Show total revenue in year 2020 in Chennai
        SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";